-Wiser Justice provides North Carolina inmates the opportunity to earn LEED certification, or pursue an associate's or bachelor's degree.
+Wiser Justice provides students incarcerated in North Carolina the opportunity to earn LEED and PEER support certifications.

 In North Carolina, roughly 36 percent of the state’s formerly incarcerated population end up back behind bars within two years, but education has proven to reduce recidivism.
-One national study shows that recidivism rates drop to less than 14 percent after earning an associate degree and as low as 5.6 percent for former inmates who earn a bachelor’s degree.
+One national study shows that recidivism rates drop to less than 14 percent after earning an associate degree and as low as 5.6 percent for those who were formerly incarcerated in North Carolina who earn a bachelor’s degree.

 Those may seem like cold, impersonal numbers on paper, but Meredeth Summers sees beyond the numbers and focuses on the people she and others help as part of Guilford’s Wiser Justice Program.